Header - Veterans Advantage Financial

 • Your Medicare investment through years of payroll taxes now works alongside your VA benefits

-• Medicare Advantage plans often include extra benefits like dental, vision, hearing, gym membership benefits and more that complement your VA care
+• Medicare Advantage plans often include additional benefits that enhance your overall healthcare coverage and complement your VA care

 Priority Groups 7-8 (Income-Based Eligibility)